apache/druid-website-src/druid-powered.md

 ## Retargetly

 Retargetly is a Data Management Platform that enables publishers and advertisers to manage their first party user data, mix it with second and third party data from others providers and activate it into advertising campaigns (direct, programmatic, etc.).
 Druid enables us to show real time audience insights.
 It also provides a lot of flexibility on ad-hoc queries with low latency.
 We provide default graphs and metrics to our clients but they also have the possibility to make their own interactive queries on real-time.

+## Sage + Archer

+We are using Druid as our single source of truth for both realtime statistics and data analysis.
+Our clients can see and filter detailed metrics in our [self-service DSP](https://www.sage-archer.com).
+The DSP is used for mobile and digital-out-of-home advertising campaigns.
+Druid is powering both the front-end and the optimization algorithms within the system.

 ## Sift Science